SethSmigelski/search-appearance-toolkit-seo-44/readme.txt

 SEO 44's integration with Google Tag Manager pushes valuable events to the `dataLayer` for use in Google Analytics.
 The plugin provides an import file and detailed instructions for setting up Google Tag Manager and Google Analytics to receive event tracking data.

 = Webmaster Verification =
 Verify your site with search engines quickly and easily.
 Paste your verification codes for **Google Search Console** and **Bing Webmaster Tools** into the corresponding fields in the Integrations tab.
-The plugin handles the rest (no coding required), adding the meta tags to your site's header, so you never have to worry about them being removed during a theme update.
+The plugin handles the rest, adding site verification meta tags to your website's head.
+No coding required.

 == Frequently Asked Questions ==